 To apply for all programs, you need to submit:

-- Three letters of recommendation, which the admissions committee prefers to be submitted online (please click here for more information).
-The B.A./M.A. program requires only one letter of recommendation.
+Three letters of recommendation, submitted online.
+The Bachelor's/Master's program requires only one letter of recommendation.

 Curriculum vitae (CV) or resume, which should include your educational history, employment experience, and other relevant information.